turnkeylinux-apps/tkldev/docs/setup.rst

     cd core
     make

+The build should take about 3-5 minutes.

-The above will create ``build/product.iso`` which you should copy to your host system for testing in a VM.
+The above will create ``build/product.iso`` which you can image to a USB drive, burn on a CD or copy to your host system for testing in a VM.

 .. _TurnKey Core: http://www.turnkeylinux.org/core/